Nonlinear manifestations of photon acceleration in time-dependent metasurfaces: tunable broadband harmonics generation

-Here, we design and experimentally realise an ultra-thin ($h<\lambda/5$; see Fig.~\ref{fig1}a for geometry definitions) photon accelerating semiconductor infrared metasurface (PASIM) that undergoes rapid refractive index change due to highly-nonlinear photoinduced generation of free carriers in silicon by a MIR pulse.
-The PASIM metasurface is designed to have a high-$Q$ resonance at $\lambda_R \equiv 2\pi c/\omega_R = 3.62$~$\mu$m that enables efficient four-photon FC generation at modest pulse intensities.
-This enables us to clearly observe the effect of PA on harmonics generation, with the peaks of the upconverted radiation appearing at frequencies of up to $\approx 3.1 \omega_L$, where $\omega_L$ is the central frequency of the MIR pulses chosen at $\omega_L \approx \omega_R$ to maximize the effect.
-An intuitive coupled mode theory model with time-dependent eigenfrequency $\omega_R(t)$ and damping factor $\gamma_R(t) = \omega_R(t)/Q_R(t)$ (where $Q_R(t)$ is a time-dependent quality factor of the metasurface) accurately captures most features of the experimental data and provides further insights into PA efficiency improvements, thus paving the way to future applications utilizing non-stationary nonlinear nanophotonics.
+Here, we design and experimentally realise a photon accelerating semiconductor infrared metasurface (PASIM) that undergoes rapid refractive index changes due to highly-nonlinear photoinduced generation of free carriers (FCs) in silicon by a MIR pulse.
+The main idea of photon acceleration in a PASIM is given in Fig.~\ref{fig1}(a).
+Briefly, MIR photons interact with, and get trapped by, the metasurface.
+As FCs are generated by four-photon absorption (4PA), the resonant frequency of the metasurface blue-shifts, and the frequency of the trapped photons follows.
+Accelerated MIR photons then upconvert via the standard $\hat\chi^{(3)}$ nonlinear process , resulting in the observed blue-shifting of the THG.
+The PASIM is designed to have a high-$Q$ resonance at $\lambda_R \equiv 2\pi c/\omega_R = 3.62$~$\mu$m that enables efficient four-photon FC generation at modest pulse intensities.
+This enables us to clearly observe the effect of PA on harmonics generation, with the peaks of the upconverted radiation appearing at frequencies of up to $\Omega_n\approx 3.1 \omega_L$, where $\omega_L$ is the central frequency of the MIR pulses chosen at $\omega_L \approx \omega_R$ to maximize the effect.
+Moreover, we detect anomalous levels of nonlinearly generated signal with frequencies of up to $\approx3.4 \omega_L$ in the wings of the THG spectra, corresponding to the spectral density enhancement of $\approx10^8$ over the projected signal from an unstructured film.
+Such enhancement can only be explained by the frequency boost of the spectrally-dense population of photons with initial frequencies around $\omega_L$, and their subsequent nonlinear conversion.
+An intuitive coupled-mode theory model with time-dependent eigenfrequency $\omega_R(t)$ and damping factor $\gamma_R(t) \equiv \omega_R(t)/Q_R(t)$ (where $Q_R(t)$ is a time-dependent quality factor of the metasurface) accurately captures most features of the experimental data and provides further insights into PA efficiency improvements, thus paving the way to future applications utilizing non-perturbative nonlinear nanophotonics.